4sh/datamaintain/docs/asdependency.md

-# How to - Install Datamaintain as a dependancy
+# How to - Install Datamaintain as a dependency

-Datamaintain can be used as a dependancy in your **Java** or **Kotlin server** : a handy solution to collaborate.
+Datamaintain can be used as a dependency in your **Java** or **Kotlin server** : a handy solution to collaborate.

 ## Available packages